 Second Engrossed Second Substitute House Bill (2E2SHB) 1491, the Early Start Act, was signed into law on July 6, 2015.
 The Act required the Department of Early Learning (DEL) to establish and implement Working Connections Child Care (WCCC) policies that promote stability and quality of care for children from low-income households, focus on school readiness for young learners, and use outcome measures that promote stability, quality and continuity of the early care and education program.
 It promoted stability by maintaining authorizations for WCCC subsidies for 12 months regardless of most changes in family employment, other approved activities, schedule, or income, beginning July 1, 2016.
-To receive subsidy payment for care of children below school age, existing licensed child care providers must enroll (August 2016), progress (August 2017) and meet standards (December 2019) set under Early Achievers, the state quality rating and improvement system for child care.
+To receive subsidy payment for care of children below school age, existing licensed childcare providers must enroll (August 2016), progress (August 2017) and meet standards (December 2019) set under Early Achievers, the state quality rating and improvement system for childcare.
 New providers must follow a similar timeline for meeting standards.
-The Early Childhood Education and Assistance Program, the state's comprehensive pre-kindergarten program for three and four year old children from low income families, is to expand to serve all eligible children by the 2020-2021 school year.
+The Early Childhood Education and Assistance Program, the state's comprehensive pre-kindergarten program for three- and four-year-old children from lowincome families, is to expand to serve all eligible children by the 2020-2021 school year.

-ESSB 6052, the 2015-2017 Operating Biennium Budget was signed into law on June 30, 2015.
-A number of policy changes were funded in the operating budget, including:
+Engrossed Substitute Senate Bill (ESSB) 6052, the 2015-2017 Operating Biennium Budget was signed into law on June 30, 2015.
+Several policy changes were funded in the operating budget, including: